ShahinSamiei/chatgpt_project_converter/README.md

 <!---------------------------------------[Description]-->
 ## Description
-    This is a example of python with fastapi for API
+    This project provides a set of Python scripts to work with directory structures and file contents.
+It allows you to save the structure of a directory tree, the contents of files, and also recreate a project from a text file representation.
+These tools are useful for documenting projects, backing up file structures, or rebuilding projects from textual representations.

 <!---------------------------------------[Install]-->
 <br><br>

 ## Source
-    git clone git@github.com:kashanimorteza/example_python_fastapi.git
+    git clone git@github.com:yourusername/yourproject.git
-    cd ./example_python_fastapi
+    cd ./yourproject

 <!---------------------------------------[Python]-->
 <br><br>